Niobe (Sophocles play): Plot

 The play opened with Niobe boasting that she had the prettiest children the sun had ever seen, better even than Leto's, and then boasted again before sending the boys off to hunt with some other men, apparently their male erastai; within an ancient Greek context, it is logical that Sophocles presented the male Niobids as the young eromenoi of their older tutors.
+Both Plutarch and Athenaeus attest to the strong homoerotic elements of the play, to the point its alternative title might as well have been Paederastia ("love of boys").

 Death of the Niobids group in the gardens of Villa Medici.

 What happens next is unclear, but we can conjecture that Apollo killed the boys as they hunted in the woods of Cithaeron, perhaps along with their erastai as well; the boys looked to their mature companions for protection, only to be killed in cold blood, a feature added to increase the pathos of their deaths.
 The boys' father, Amphion, seeing his sons dead challenged Apollo to a fight, and the god finished him off quickly.
-The deaths of the sons and Amphion would have been announced to Niobe by a messenger.

 The next fragments seems to deal with the murder of the girls; a speaker, who has to be Apollo, eggs on Artemis to kill the frightened girl who has sought shelter inside the cellar of the palace.
-The two actors portraying the gods would be standing on top of the stage (the roof of the palace in this case), but their victims would be out of the audience's sight, with only cries of pain indicating their fate, in line with ancient Greek theater not allowing on-stage depictions of violence; neverthless the impact of such a scene would have been considerable.
 Artemis then entered the palace, supposedly to finish off the rest of the girls, while dragging Niobe out of it, who asks the goddess to kill her instead.
 The chorus and Niobe then hear the last female child begging Artemis for mercy, unable to do anything as Niobe weeps.

 As Niobe mourns her murdered progeny, the last of the daughters emerges from the palace, frightened but alive, as the chorus rejoices and then tries to calm her down and assure her that their woes are over.
 The variation that a daughter (and sometimes a son as well) was spared was already attested in Telesilla, and Sophocles perhaps chose to portray that version in order to differentiate his version from those of his predecessors, including Aeschylus (in whose play no child survives).
 The surviving girl in later authors is identified as Meliboea, whose name was then changed to Chloris (“pale”) due to her fright.

 The final lines of Niobe are not preserved, so it is not known exactly how the play ended; it did follow the tradition of Niobe's return to her fatherland Lydia (a region in northwestern Asia Minor), but a drastic change of scenery from Thebes to Lydia is unlikely; it is more probable that a god or Niobe herself announced her departure.
+If later accounts where Niobe prays for release are to be considered, Sophocles' heroine might have done the same.